Kato Kaelin: Career

 Before his involvement in the O. J. Simpson trial, Kaelin appeared in the beach comedy movie Beach Fever (1987), in which his character created a love potion with his friend and hit on girls at the beach; he also starred in Night Shadow (1989), a low budget horror movie.

 Kaelin briefly made national headlines when he said he never told the New York Post columnist Cindy Adams that Simpson definitely killed his former wife, Nicole Brown Simpson.
 He said he has expressed his opinion before, that he thinks Simpson did it, but "I have no firsthand knowledge."

 Soon after the trial, Kaelin appeared on the first episode of the Fox sketch comedy MADtv (October 1995) and made a cameo appearance on the HBO sketch comedy Mr. Show with Bob and David during the series' first season (November 1995); in the latter series' episode titled "We Regret to Inform You", he shows up at lobotomized actor Borden Grote's party.
 He appeared in the feature film The Still Life (2006) and had a minor role in National Lampoon's Dorm Daze 2 (2006).
 In February 2009, Kaelin guest-starred in the web series Star-ving and the movie Whacked.
 He was a guest on Politically Incorrect with Bill Maher, on March 29, 1995.

-In 1995, from the popularity of the Howard Stern Show, the Los Angeles radio station 97.1 KSLX, which had played Classic Rock after Stern in the morning, switched to an All Talk format, and Kato Kaelin, along with standup comic Bobby Hellman, hosted an afternoon show (following Susan Olsen and Ken Ober).
+In 1995, from the popularity of the Howard Stern Show, the Los Angeles radio station 97.1 KLSX which had played Classic Rock after Stern in the morning, switched to an All Talk format, and Kato Kaelin, along with standup comic Bobby Hellman, hosted an afternoon show (following Susan Olsen and Ken Ober).
 Kato wound up hosting without Bobby, and the gig lasted about a year.

 Kaelin has made numerous forays into reality television.
 In 2002, he participated in the series Celebrity Boot Camp.
 In 2004, he participated in the development of a reality show called House Guest, in which he would live in other celebrities' homes; that show never aired.
 He was seen on an episode of the E! reality series Sunset Tan, asking specifically for a "farmer's tan".
 He was also a guest player on the sixth episode of the Comedy Central series Reality Bites Back.
 In 2008, he was a contestant in the Fox Reality Channel show Gimme My Reality Show, in which minor celebrities competed to receive their own reality show.